 Imagine your curtains or your cushion covers carrying a hint of forts of Rajasthan.
 The arches of Rajasthan showing on your tablecloth.
-The ramparts of forts re-created on your curtains.
-Sometimes it was just an outline and sometimes there is are solid red and yellow colors of Rajasthan.
+The ramparts of forts are re-created on your curtains.
+Sometimes it was just an outline and sometimes there are solid red and yellow colors of Rajasthan.
 I wonder if I can let my curtains remind me of the places I am yet to visit.
 Once visited, they should become a part of my memories, taking me back to the destination.
 Or maybe just choose some part of your home furnishing that will be a part of your future travel plans.
 It would be like having motivation all around you.

 Travel like the Ashanti tribe of Africa

 I am yet to go to Africa.
 The visuals of Africa for me always have colorful geometric patterns that African tribes like Ashanti wear.
 These patterns are woven in bright colorful cotton resembling the patterns on woven baskets.
 In fact, the word ‘Kente’ comes from the basket.
 I was pleasantly surprised by the same patterns on a chest of drawers.
 Each drawer had a different pattern and together they create a melange of African patterns.
-Instead of bright colors, they had screen printed on the drawers – giving it an earthy monotone.
+Instead of bright colors, they had a screen printed on the drawers – giving it an earthy monotone.

-Like a good book, that always leaves me wanting for more, the travel-inspired furniture ranges also left we wanting for more.
+Like a good book, that always leaves me wanting for more, the travel-inspired furniture ranges also left us wanting for more.
 In my mind, I started creating my own collections.
 Let me share a few from my wish list.

 Travel-inspired wish list